Boomerang Youth Recognition Award

 A partnership between CB Cares, Outback Steakhouse in Jamison,

 and the Bucks County Herald

-February: #26 - CARING.
-Young person cares about others.
-They place a high value on helping other people.
-He or she thinks about ways of helping others and is motivated to initiate kind and thoughtful acts.
+Young person values service to others, in their family, school, or community.
+He or she commits to meaningful and caring actions and thinks about ways of helping others and is motivated to initiate kind and thoughtful

 Asset #25: Reading for Pleasure

 Young person reads for pleasure most days of the week, either alone, with family members or with friends.

 Young person is optimistic about their personal future.